hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

     HiPay’s payment method
 -   a redirect to the HiPay hosted payment pages after clicking the “SUBMIT ORDER” button on the Order Confirmation page
--   a return to the DW Order Summary page after successful payment authorization
+-   a return to the SCC Order Summary page after successful payment authorization
--   a return to the DW Order Confirmation page, if the customer cancelled the payment on the HiPay hosted payment pages
+-   a return to the SCC Order Confirmation page, if the customer cancelled the payment on the HiPay hosted payment pages
--   a return to the DW Order Confirmation page with an error message displayed, if the payment was refused
+-   a return to the SCC Order Confirmation page with an error message displayed, if the payment was refused

 **If HiPay API payments are enabled: **
--   credit card details are entered and stored in merchants’ DW store
+-   credit card details are entered and stored in merchants’ SCC store
 -   for the other payment methods, merchants can still redirect customers to the HiPay hosted payment pages, but can disable credit cards via the configuration of their skin